cctop status

 Nord

-Download the latest release, open the .dmg, and drag cctop.app into /Applications.
-The app auto-updates via Sparkle.
+Download the latest release, open the DMG, and drag cctop.app into /Applications.
+Signed release builds can check for new updates automatically.

 $ brew install --cask st0012/cctop/cctop